Dollar extends gains vs euro, yen after U.S. data

 SHANGHAI, April 8 China's top securities regulator urged listed companies to reward investors with cash dividends, vowing to punish stingy "iron roosters."

-NEW YORK, July 18 The dollar rose against the euro and the yen on Thursday after an index of factory activity in the U.S. mid-Atlantic region rose much more than expected in July.
+NEW YORK, July 18 The dollar rose further against the euro and yen on Thursday after data showing the number of Americans filing new claims for jobless benefits dropped more than expected last week to its lowest level in four months.

 SHANGHAI, April 8 China's top securities regulator urged listed companies to reward investors with cash dividends, vowing to punish stingy "iron roosters."